Canonical bases for the quantum extended Kac-Moody algebras and Hall polynomials: Application of

 Set

-On the other hand, we known that takes the positive integer value while $v^2$ takes infinite many positive integer values.
-Then $\varphi_{12}^3(v^2)$ is the polynomial of $v^2$ over $\bbq.$ Thus the proof is complete.$\Box$
+On the other hand, we know that takes the positive integer value while $v^2$ takes infinite many positive integer values.
+Then $\varphi_{X_1X_2}^{X_3}(v^2)$ is a polynomial of $v^2$ over $\bbq.$ Thus the proof is complete.\end{proof}